ta0kira/zeolite/README.md

   <span style='color:#644a9b;'>@type</span> run () -&gt; ()
 }</pre>

-Integration tests have access to all public symbols in the module.
+Unit tests have access to all public symbols in the module.
 You can run all tests for module `myprogram` using `zeolite -t myprogram`.

 ## Compiler Pragmas and Macros